NitorCreations/DomainReverseMapper/README.md

 ### Showcases

-Here are some class diagrams generated with the `urm-maven-plugin`.
+Here are some class diagrams generated with the `urm-maven-plugin` and the PlantUML Presenter.

 ![Poison Pill](async-method-invocation.png "Async Method Invocation")
 ![Mediator](builder.png "Builder")